kamate-Idris/alx-low_level_programming/README.md

-Readme of C programming language repository
+Readme of hello world folder